langurmonkey/java-loop-performance/README.md

 # Java loop performance

-This project contains a small utility to test the performance of different loops in Java.
-It computes the run times of different loops.
+This project contains a small utility to test the CPU performance of different loops in Java.
+Since different loop variants produce different bytecode, they don't all perform the same.
+The JRE version and the GC algorithm may also impact the results.

+The utility computes the run times of different loop variants using a configurable number of rounds and iterations per round, after a warm up.

 ## Building and running